-All residual risks are assessed and monitored to determine if the risk is within Risk Appetite, and if not whether there is a plan with an owner to bring within appetite within a reasonable timeframe.
+All residual risks are assessed and monitored to determine if the risk is within Risk Appetite, and, if not, whether there is a plan with an assigned owner to bring within appetite within a reasonable timeframe.

-Action owners must track all action plans to ensure risk is brought within appetite within planned timeframe and report progress at least quarterly.
+Action owners must track all action plans to ensure risk is brought within appetite within the planned timeframe, and report progress at least quarterly.

-Outputs of the internal model are used by the ORSA Committee and the Board of Directors as an integral part of its decision making, to setting the risk appetite, adjusting investment exposure and hedges, reinsurance strategy, insurance portfolio risk assessment, and key strategic decisions such as disposals.
+Outputs of the internal model are used by the Board as an integral part of its decision making, to setting the risk appetite, adjusting investment exposure and hedges, reinsurance strategy, insurance portfolio risk assessment, and key strategic decisions such as disposals.

-B.3.2 Implementation and Integration
+B.3.2 Implementation and integration